 Breast cancer survivors have a higher risk of developing new primary cancers than the general population.
-This is due, in part, to shared risk factors between breast cancer and some other cancer types, as well as the long-term effects of breast cancer treatment.
-Now a new study has reported that mortality may be higher among breast cancer survivors than others who develop the same cancer types.
+This is due, in part, to shared risk factors between breast cancer and some other cancers, as well as the long-term effects of breast cancer treatment.
+Now a new study has reported that mortality may also be higher among breast cancer survivors.

 Second primary cancers